MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-I-Federal-Energy-Regulatory-Commission-Department-Energy/subchapter-W-Revised-General-Rules/part-375-The-Commission/subpart-C-Delegations/section-375.309.md

 (g) Grant uncontested applications for exempt wholesale generator status that do not involve unusual or interpretation issues; to act on uncontested motions to withdraw such applications; and to act on uncontested amendments to applications for EWG status that do not present unusual or interpretation issues.

-(h) [Reserved]
+(h) Deny or grant, in whole or in part, an appeal of a determination by the CEII Coordinator.

 (i) Deny or grant, in whole or in part, an appeal of a Freedom of Information Act determination by the Director of the Office of External Affairs.

 [Order 38, 44 FR 46453, Aug.
-8, 1979]Editorial Note:For Federal Register citations affecting § 375.309, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.fdsys.gov.*
+8, 1979]Editorial Note:For Federal Register citations affecting § 375.309, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*